techservicesillinois/aws-enterprise-vpc/README.md

        cd global
        terraform init
-       terraform plan
        terraform apply
        cd ..

-   * As an optional feature, the example global environment automatically deploys the [AWS Solution for monitoring VPN Connections](https://docs.aws.amazon.com/solutions/latest/vpn-monitor/overview.html) and creates a [Simple Notification Service](https://aws.amazon.com/sns/) topic which will be used later (by modules/vpn-connection) to create alarm notifications based on this monitoring.

-     If you wish to receive these alarm notifications by email, use the AWS CLI to subscribe one or more email addresses to the SNS topic (indicated by the Terraform output "vpn_monitor_arn"):

-         aws sns subscribe --region us-east-2 --topic-arn arn:aws:sns:us-east-2:999999999999:vpn-monitor-topic \
-          --protocol email --notification-endpoint my-email@example.com

-     (then check your email and follow the confirmation instructions)

 3. Next, deploy the `vpc` environment to create your VPC:

        cd vpc
        terraform init
-       terraform plan
        terraform apply

    and generate the detailed output file needed for the following step:

        terraform output -json > details.json

-4. Contact Technology Services to enable Enterprise VPC networking features for your VPC:
+4. Contact Technology Services to enable Enterprise VPC networking features.

-   * Do you need a Core Services VPC peering, VPN connections, or both?

    * Attach the `details.json` file generated in the previous step.
-This contains your AWS account number, your VPC's name, region, ID, and CIDR block, and some additional configuration details (in escaped XML format) for the on-campus side of each VPN connection.

-5. If you requested a Core Services VPC peering connection, Technology Services will initiate one and provide you with its ID.
-Edit `vpc/terraform.tfvars` to add the new peering connection ID (enclosed in quotes), e.g.

-       pcx_ids = ["pcx-abcd1234"]

-   and deploy the `vpc` environment again.
-This will automatically accept the peering connection and add a corresponding route to each of your route tables (nothing else should change).

-       cd vpc
-       terraform plan
-       terraform apply
-       cd ..

-6. By default, recursive DNS queries from instances within your VPC will be handled by [AmazonProvidedDNS](http://docs.aws.amazon.com/AmazonVPC/latest/UserGuide/VPC_DHCP_Options.html#AmazonDNS).
+5. By default, recursive DNS queries from instances within your VPC will be handled by [AmazonProvidedDNS](http://docs.aws.amazon.com/AmazonVPC/latest/UserGuide/VPC_DHCP_Options.html#AmazonDNS).
 If you wish to use one of the other options documented in [Amazon Web Services Recursive DNS Guide for Illinois](https://answers.uillinois.edu/illinois/page.php?id=74081),

    * Edit `vpc/terraform.tfvars` to specify the IPv4 addresses of the Core Services Resolvers in the Core Services VPC with which your VPC has a peering connection, e.g.